Stormyy/b3cod4x-standalone/README.md

 ```
 3. In .env set BROADCAST_DRIVER to pusher ALSO fill in the PUSHER variables in the buttom of the .env you can find these values @ the pusher website
 4. Enjoy :)

+## B3 plugins

+This project requires the following plugins to be installed in b3:

+Plugin status
+Plugin chatlogger